md-riaz/freeswitch-PushNotificator/README.md

 # Freeswitch PushNotification module (mod_apn)
 Push notifications module for FreeSWITCH, designed for deployments such as [FusionPBX](https://www.fusionpbx.com/).

 > **This guide assumes FreeSWITCH is already installed and running.
-You do NOT need to install or recompile FreeSWITCH.
-You only need to build and install this module.**
+You may either rebuild FreeSWITCH to include this module or compile and install the module separately on an existing system.**
 ---

 ## Overview